viklund/courses/rnaseq/labs/R_intro.md

 	> library("gplots")

-One useful function in the gplots library is *heatmap.2*, which plots heatmaps with dendrograms.
-Since we have installed and loaded the gplots library, we can now use this function.
+One useful function in the *gplots* package is *heatmap.2*, which plots heatmaps with dendrograms.
+Since we have installed and loaded the *gplots* package, we can now use this function.
 Let's try it with a matrix of random, normally distributed values:

 	> heatmap.2( matrix(rnorm(180), ncol=6) )